-The Collaborative for Equity and Justice in Education is a collaborative of faculty members and graduate students and community advisors/partners.
+The Collaborative for Equity and Justice in Education (CEJE) is a collaborative of faculty members, graduate students and community advisors/partners.
 We produce research that supports engagement and advocacy of school communities toward equity and justice in public schools.
 CEJE works in partnership with parents, students, teachers, and community organizations to conduct research and policy analysis, produce policy reports, and engage public discussions of education policy.

 Pauline Lipman, UIC professor of educational policy studies and CEJE director, and Eric (Rico) Gutstein, UIC professor in the curriculum and instruction department, are spending the fall of 2019 in Valparaiso, Chile, working with the city ministry of education and teachers and activists, hoping to learn from their efforts to transform public education and the city itself, and to share how this might be helpful to us in Chicago.
 They are writing their reflections on The Chitown & Chile Blog and we invite you to subscribe to their blog and share your thoughts.